Malamocco: The MOSE barrier at the Malamocco inlet

-The housing structures, 14 for the gates and 4 for the abutments, for the barriers of both the Lido San Nicolò and Malamocco inlets were built in a construction yard on a nearly 450 m long artificial island on the southern shore of the inlet.
+The housing structures, 14 for the gates and 4 for the abutments, for the barriers of both the Lido San Nicolò and Malamocco inlets were built in a construction yard on a nearly 450 m artificial island on the southern shore of the inlet.
 The structures were built on top of hundreds of concrete pillars in two perfectly aligned rows which kept them at a height of 2 m.
 This allowed their transport.
-A system of 6 rows of rails and 84 carriages was put into place to carry their weight, which ranged between 16.000 and 22.500 tons.
+A system of 6 rows of rails and 84 carriages was put into place to carry their weight, which ranged between 16,000 and 22,500 tons.
 The rails were below each structure, in the space between the pillars.
-The structures were lowered into the sea at a speed of 10 cm per second.
+The structures were lowered into the sea at a speed of 10 cm/s.
 They then were floated, tied to an installation pontoon, dragged to their intended places and stabilised and ballasted so that they could be sunk with a system of cables and hoists.